KDZubester/SIOY/README.md

 Click the Verify button (blue checkmark) to compile program
 ![image (5)](https://user-images.githubusercontent.com/97060692/226983691-987cdcde-3dc5-4bd3-ab11-c875d8c46434.png)

+Compilation errors will be reported in the output window
+![image (6)](https://user-images.githubusercontent.com/97060692/226984462-8e9e4500-bdd5-471e-aec4-aa33e5c208ae.png)
 **NOTE:** Most users will be missing the libraries required for the watch code to run correctly.
 So, the compilation will most likely fail. **This is expected at this point.** We will now grab the libraries we need and put them into the Arduino program.

-Compilation errors will be reported in the Output window
-![image (6)](https://user-images.githubusercontent.com/97060692/226984462-8e9e4500-bdd5-471e-aec4-aa33e5c208ae.png)

 ### Step 19
 Open two File Explorer windows side-by-side